-- We are committed to providing equal opportunities for all EnQuest employees. - We are a multi-cultural organisation which recruits, rewards and trains the best candidates solely based on merit and regardless of gender, sexual orientation, marital status, race, colour, age, religious belief, national or ethnic origin or disability. - We will not tolerate discrimination of any kind. - We do not tolerate modern slavery or humar trafficking in our organisation or in our supply chain.
+- We are committed to providing equal opportunities for all EnQuest employees. - We are a multi-cultural organisation which recruits, rewards and trains the best candidates solely based on merit and regardless of gender, sexual orientation, marital status, race, colour, age, religious belief, national or ethnic origin or disability. - We will not tolerate discrimination of any kind. - EnQuest's Diversity and Inclusion Strategy and associated Policy provides more information. - We do not tolerate modern slavery or human trafficking in our organisation or in our supply chain.

-- We encourage workplace issues to be resolved on an informal basis, but we will fully support any employee who, in good faith, reports unacceptable behaviour. - If you have a complaint about discrimination in the workplace you should make the complaint in writing to your Line Head, Functional Head, the Head of Human Resources or your local HR Manager. - All complaints will be fully investigated under the Grievance Procedure.
+- We encourage workplace issues to be resolved on an informal basis, but we will fully support any employee who, in good faith, reports unacceptable behaviour. - If you have a complaint about discrimination in the workplace you should make the complaint in writing to your Line Head, Functional Head, your local HR Manager. - All complaints will be fully investigated under the Grievance Procedure.